 The Separatists were followers of the theology of John Calvin.
 They believed they had been “elected” by God for salvation.

-At first, they lived in Amsterdam but then moved to Leiden.
-However, by1620 they decided they needed to leave Holland, in part because they felt their children were being influenced by Dutch society and would lose their identity as English.
+At first, they lived in Amsterdam but then moved to Leiden, where many landmarks commemorating the Separatists can still be seen today.
+However, by 1617 they decided they needed to leave Holland, in part because they felt their children were being influenced by Dutch society and would lose their identity as English.
 They were also concerned the Dutch were going to go to war with Spain.

 They decided the best thing to do was to leave Holland and sail to the New World, where they could establish a settlement in Virginia.
 They intended to remain loyal to the Crown and England but wanted to worship in their own church.

 The Pilgrims Sail to the New World on the Mayflower